sbtrn-devil/crtk/docs/api.md

 - `cancelMsg`: _any_ - optional cancel message

 Cancels the checkpoint.
-All pending `Awaitable`-s which are `Cancellable`-s are canceled as well, with the given cancel message.
+All pending `'Awaitable'`-s which are `Cancellable`-s are canceled as well, with the given cancel message.

 Note that calling `.cancel` even after checkpoint has finished is meaningful in `.stopOnFirstError` mode or for `.anyOf` checkpoint type.